beleniak/flutter_dial/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A Flutter package implementing a dial for input and visual display.
+A Flutter package implementing a Dial for input and visual display.

 ## Features

 A Dial begins as an image with a transparent background (png, gif, tiff).

 In order to maintain any image skeuomorphism, the image is not rotated.
-A visual rotation indicator provides visual feedback on dial position.
+A visual rotation indicator provides feedback on dial position.

-When a Dial is selected via tap, a translucent control ring becomes visible and can manipulated via rotation.
+When a Dial is selected via tap, a translucent control ring becomes visible and can be manipulated via rotation.
 The color(s), width, and opacity of the control ring are programmable.
+A Dial cannot be manipulated if not selected.

 The control ring may have a single color, or be colored with a cold/hot color gradient.